 The takt time determines the efficiency of the company in meeting its demand.
 It is the rate at which a company should produce to satisfy the total demand.
 In other words, it’s the sell rate or the rate/time at which frequency you get fresh orders.
 So the company should be able to produce and meet the demand within this time frame.
 The management should plan in such a way that the production time should be less than the takt time.
 Takt time calculator is an online tool to make such calculations easy.

-Takt time method is beneficial for a company as it helps in increasing efficiency by decreasing the chances of overproduction.
+Takt time method is beneficial for a company as it helps increase efficiency by decreasing the chances of overproduction.
 Also, it gives management a clear insight into the time available to meet the demand.

-We can calculate takt time by dividing available time for production from number of units demanded or required by customers.
+We can calculate takt time by dividing available time for production by the number of units demanded or required by customers.
 A mathematical representation of the same is as follows:

 Takt Time = Available Time for Production / Number of Units Demanded

-The user have to insert the following details in the calculator and it will provide the result in one go.
+The user has to insert the following details in the calculator, which will provide the result in one go.

 Example of Takt Time

 Let us try to understand this with the help of an example.
-Suppose, the total demand of a particular article in a month is 100 units and time available to produce these units is equal to 450 hours.
+Suppose the total demand for a particular article in a month is 100 units, and the time available to produce these units is equal to 450 hours.

 Takt time = 450 / 100 = 4.5 hours per unit

 Takt time should always be more than cycle time so that the company would be able to meet the demand.
-Assume that the cycle time in above example is 4 hours.
-Hence, the company has enough time to complete the production in order to meet the demand.
+Assume that the cycle time in the above example is 4 hours.
+Hence, the company has enough time to complete the production to meet the demand.